-In this 25 September 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on appropriate contexts for nudity, public nudity and rights, regretting time spent at work, addressing problems with neighbors, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 25 September 2011, I answered questions on appropriate contexts for nudity, public nudity and rights, regretting time spent at work, addressing problems with neighbors, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: Like last week, I've been tending to Paul and programming the new web site for this webcast.
 Also, I created a Facebook page for Ayn Rand Fans for Gary Johnson.